INTERMENT SERVICE FOR 1SG KIRBY HUNTER

 For those previous recipients, your application process is somewhat streamlined.
 You must apply by letter with a letter of recommendation from a teacher/professor and a copy of your most recent transcript.

 All requirements and appropriate mailing addresses and contact info is provided on our website opens in a new windowhere.

 Once you apply, it is imperative that you maintain a serviceable email address throughout the application, award and payment process.

 7th Annual Hoedown Fund-Raiser

 Steve Spriggs and the members of Post 291 have been faithful in providing scholarship donations to the association.
 Post 291 is one of our three leading annual donors.
-The 7th Annual Hoedown Fund-Raiser is scheduled for March 3, 2012 at their beautiful harbor facility in Newport Beach, California.
-See the flyer here and if you are in the area, please plan on supporting Post 291 in this most noble cause.
+The 7th Annual Hoedown Fund-Raiser is scheduled for March 3, 2012 at their beautiful harbor facility in Newport Beach, California. opens in a new windowSee the flyer hereopens PDF file and if you are in the area, please plan on supporting Post 291 in this most noble cause.
 Thanks Steve and all members of Post 291.
 Allons!

 2012 WILLIAMSBURG, VIRGINIA REUNION